danthelion/snowflake-doc-chat/README.md

 2. Ask questions!

     ```bash
+    python chat/retrieve.py \
-    python chat/chat.py --query "You want to block certain IP addresses from establishing a connection to your Snowflake account.
+     --query "You want to block certain IP addresses from establishing a connection to your Snowflake account.
             Which mechanism would you use?"

-        You would use a network policy to block certain IP addresses from establishing a connection to your Snowflake account.
+    You can use a network policy to block certain IP addresses from connecting to your Snowflake account.
+    This can be done by creating or editing a network policy and adding the IP addresses to the blocked IP address list.

     Sources: